tomcombriat/DAC_MCP49XX/README.txt

 init()
         Need to be called in setup(), for good SPI compatibility.

+init(& SPIClass)
+        If you want to use another SPI port.

 setPortWrite(bool)
 	Note: PortWrite is not supported on the Arduino Leonardo, but should work on the Uno and Mega.
 (One could change this by changing the ports used in the code.)